 Implementing additional conservation activities.

-Contract participants are required to maintain the stewardship level of the resource concerns existing at the time of application plus meeting or exceeding at least one additional resource concern in each land use by the end of the contract.
-If the objectives of the initial CSP contract are achieved, participants may be eligible to re-enroll for an additional 5 year contract when agreeing to adopt additional conservation activities to meet or exceed two additional priority resource concerns.
+Classic CSP Contract participants are required to maintain the stewardship level of the resource concerns existing at the time of application plus meeting or exceeding at least one additional resource concern in each land use by the end of the contract.
+If the objectives of the initial CSP contract are achieved, participants may be eligible to re-enroll for an additional 5-year contract when agreeing to adopt additional conservation activities to meet or exceed two additional priority resource concerns.

 Applicants are responsible for completing and filing all application and eligibility paperwork as required.
 If funded, participants are required to sign a contract and agree to implement the planned conservation practices and/or enhancements to NRCS standards and specifications as scheduled and provide documentation each year of completed conservation activities on their operation.